Send Message to the Future? Blockchain-based Time Machines for Decentralized Reveal of Locked Information: Abstract

 \section{Abstract}

-Conditional information reveal systems automate the release of information upon meeting specific predefined conditions, such as time or location.
-This paper introduces a breakthrough in the understanding, design, and application of conditional information reveal systems that are highly secure and decentralized.
-By designing a new practical timed-release cryptography system and a secret sharing scheme with reveal-verifiability, a novel data sharing system is devised on the blockchain that `sends messages in the future' with highly accurate decryption times.
-Notably, the proposed secret sharing scheme applies to other applications requiring verifiability of revealed secret shares.
-This paper provides a complete evaluation portfolio of this pioneering paradigm, including analytical results, a validation of its robustness in the Tamarin Prover and a performance evaluation of a real-world, open-source system prototype deployed across the globe.
+Conditional information reveal systems automate the release of information upon meeting specific predefined conditions, such as a designated time in the future.
+By designing a new practical timed-release cryptography architecture and a secret sharing scheme with verifiable information reveal, a novel data sharing system is devised on smart contracts that ``sends messages in the future" with highly accurate decryption times.
+Using the same architecture, this paper also introduces a breakthrough in the understanding, design, and application of conditional information reveal systems that are highly secure and decentralized.
+A complete evaluation portfolio is provided to this pioneering paradigm, including analytical results, a validation of its robustness in the Tamarin Prover and a performance evaluation of a real-world, open-source system prototype deployed across the globe.
 Using real-world election data, we also demonstrate the applicability of this innovative system in e-voting, illustrating its capacity to secure and ensure fair electronic voting processes.